florae123/taxi-simulator-lab/README.md

   return msg;
 ```

-9. Create a two additional function nodes; one to build a text message in case of safe status and one for forward all data and insert following code.
+9. Create a two additional function nodes; one to build a text message in case of safe status and one to forward all data, and insert following code.
 ![Node-RED All function nodes](images/14_Node-RED_All_function_nodes.jpg)
 ```
   // Safe